-Man charged over mail bomb, threats to Swedish gov’t members
+Man charged over mail bomb, threats to Swedish government

 According to the charge sheet, Salonen mailed a letter bomb in August 2017 to London-based bitcoin company Cryptopay, addressed to employees George Basiladze and Dmitrii Guniashov.
 According to the charges, either of them could have been killed or maimed.

-The letter was sent to Cryptopay in care of an accountancy firm, The Accountance Cloud, and one of its employees, Wesley Rashing, opened it.
-No explosion occurred.
+The letter was sent to Cryptopay in care of an accounting firm, The Accountancy Cloud, and co-founder Wesley Rashid opened it.
+No explosion occurred and Rashid was not hurt.

-Salonen had tried to change his password on the Cryptopay website, according to the charges, and had an email exchange with Cryptopay’s support unit which eventually told him they could not change his passwords.
+Salonen had tried to change his password on the Cryptopay website, according to the charges, and had an email exchange with Cryptopay’s support unit which eventually told him they could not change his password.
 It was not clear why he wanted to change it.

 No trial date has been announced.